-Spent a whole week in Serre-Chevalier, Chantemerle at the beginning of March.

-Ski area is much improved since we last visited.
+We spent a whole week in Serre-Chevalier, Chantemerle at the beginning of March, and the ski area is much improved since we last visited.

-The few new 6 pack chair lifts have made a massive difference to fluidity and ease of access to various parts of ski area.
-Snow was very good apart from the very bottom ('Easy' Black Luc Alphand slope in particular) which got slushy in afternoon (nothing unusual).
+The few new 6-pack chair lifts have made a massive difference to fluidity and ease of access to various parts of ski area.
+The snow was very good apart from the very bottom ('Easy' Black Luc Alphand slope in particular) which got slushy in afternoon (nothing unusual).
 They have a fair number of snow cannons and all the lower slopes were kept exclusively through artificial snow.
-Best snow/runs were towards top of Monetier so larger Grand Serre Che lift pass is a must for anyone above low intermediate level.
+Best snow/runs were towards top of Monetier so larger Grand Serre Che lift pass was a must for anyone above low intermediate level.
 Briancon side was pretty awful so bet avoid unless there is a lot more snowfall (Prorel chair lift leading from Chantemerle side to top of Briancon has two excellent slopes though).

-Nursery is right by slopes/main lift and well managed (had a little one there and they speak English).
+We had three children with us (two of whom were at the ESF ski school) and one two year old at nursery and we all really had a great time.
+Nursery is right by slopes/main lift and well-managed (had a little one there and they speak English).
 It has direct access to the ski kindergarten so kiddies over 3 can do a mixture of both.